8 Steps for Developing a Sales Strategy With Advice From Leaders

 Educate your sales team so that your prospects can learn the ins and outs of the product from them.
 Tell the product's story from the prospect's perspective and their business.
 And always follow up.

-6. Be deliberate when moving upmarket
+6. Consider this before moving upmarket

 Growth within a business is an exciting time.
 One day you’re a startup and it can feel as if you blink and become a mature organization.